 Have you discussed your suspicions with anyone else?

 Yes No

 [Please tick the relevant box]

 If yes, please specify below and where applicable, explain why such discussion was necessary:

-Have you consulted any supervisory body's guidance (e.g. the Law Society) on money laundering?
+Have you consulted any supervisory body's guidance such as the Law Society) on money laundering?

-Yes □No □
+Yes No

 [Please tick the relevant box]

 If yes, please specify below:

-ii yes, piease specify below.

 Do you have any grounds for believing that the matter should not be disclosed to NCA? (e.g. are you a lawyer and wish to claim legal professional privilege?)

 Yes No

 [Please tick the relevant box]

 If yes, please set out full details below:

-Are you involved in a transaction which may involve a prohibited act under sections 327 - 32 29 of the

-Proceeds of Crime Act 2002 and which may require NCA's consent?
+Are you involved in a transaction which may involve a prohibited act under sections 327 - 329 of the Proceeds of Crime Act 2002 and which may require NCA's consent?

 Yes No

 [Please tick the relevant box]

 If yes, please set out the details below:

-]

 Please set out below any other relevant information:

-J

 Signed:

-Detect

 Dated: